brandonbottini/Elk-Stack-Project/README.md

 - Update the [host](Ansible/hosts) file to include the ip address of the webservers and the elk-stack.
 - Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-Commands to run install [Elk Stack](Ansible/Install-elk.yml) Container -_Open git bash, then ssh azadmin@jump box ip <----------(My Azure jump-box)_ -_sudo docker container list -a               <----------(my container name is:boring_raman)_ -_sudo docker start boring_raman              <----------(start my container)_
+Commands to run install [Elk Stack](Ansible/Install-elk.yml) Container:
+-_Open git bash, then ssh azadmin@jump box ip <----------(My Azure jump-box)_ -_sudo docker container list -a               <----------(my container name is:boring_raman)_ -_sudo docker start boring_raman              <----------(start my container)_